ayeshaarshadarain/ayeshaarshadarain.github.io/projects/adventureworks-operational-performance.md

 Looking at these together helped me move beyond “what the numbers say” and start thinking about *why* certain patterns appear.

 ---

+## Dataset Context & Learning Approach

+This project uses the **AdventureWorks** dataset, a widely used sample database designed for learning and demonstration rather than for fully realistic enterprise analysis.
+While it reflects common sales, production, and purchasing structures, some values are generated or repeated, and certain operational relationships are simplified compared to real-world business systems.

+Because of these limitations, the dataset is **not suitable for making strong real-world causal claims**.
+I therefore treated it as a **controlled learning environment** to practice core Business Intelligence skills such as SQL-based data preparation, star-schema modeling, KPI design, and cross-functional analysis—without the added complexity of highly fragmented or incomplete production data.

+The goal of this project was **process-oriented rather than outcome-oriented**: to practice asking meaningful business questions, structuring data correctly, and interpreting metrics cautiously.
+Identifying where the dataset itself constrained analysis (for example, inventory representation) was part of the learning experience and informed decisions about which analyses to include or exclude.

+---